We include products we think are useful for our readers. If you make a purchase through our links, we may earn a

 You can overcome your nervousness easier if you simply accept that it’s there rather than trying to avoid it.

-The next time you feel nervous, focus on the feeling, perhaps even give it a name (I named mine Bob) and allow it to be there.
+The next time you feel nervous, focus on the feeling, perhaps even give it a name and allow it to be there.
 When you acknowledge your feelings like this, they become more friendly and manageable.

 If you saw someone blush or sweat in a social situation, you probably wouldn’t give it much thought: If the person acts normally, you would assume they blushed for some other reason, not because they were shy.
 For example, maybe they blushed or were sweating because they were hot.
 Some people just shake a little sometimes.

 Act like it’s nothing, and people will think it’s nothing.